MFA in Writing Fellowship Opportunities

-The MFA in Writing Program Director makes recommendations based on materials submitted by the applicant and feedback from the MFA Application Committee.
-Final selection of recipients for the following awards are made by the Dean for Graduate Studies.
-A resume or vitae is required.
+The MFA in Writing Program Coordinator makes recommendations based on materials submitted by the applicant and feedback from the MFA application committee.
+Please see the link below for information on the many fellowship opportunities available through Graduate Studies.

-Each Spring semester, all current students, regardless of genre track, will be encouraged to submit up to three poems to be considered for the UNO MFA in Writing Helen W. Kenefick Academy of American Poets University & College Poetry Prize.
+Each spring semester, all current students, regardless of genre track, will be encouraged to submit up to three poems to be considered for the UN MFA in Writing Helen W. Kenefick Academy of American Poets University & College Poetry Prize.

 One poem by one winner and one runner-up, both of whom will receive notification from the Academy of American Poets, will be selected.
 The winner will receive an award check in the amount of $100 (plus a one-year membership to the Academy, which includes a subscription to the journal American Poet).

 Students are notified of the specific deadline each spring semester.

 Graduate Research and Creative Activity (GRACA) grants support faculty-mentored graduate student research and creative activity.
 Grants of up to $5,000 per student are available to currently enrolled UNO graduate students.